-Though the sign pointing the way to Rock Creek Falls says 2 miles, it seems quite a bit longer than that -- maybe it was the heat, or the rain, or the 1200 feet climb in elevation.
+Though the sign pointing the way to Rock Creek Falls says 2 miles, it seems quite a bit longer than that -- maybe it was the heat, or the rain, or the 1200 foot climb in elevation.
 The first part is easiest, as the trail takes you around the campground and along the creek.
-You eventually come to the first of four creek crossings which have been greatly improved since my last visit to the falls.
+You eventually come to the first of four creek crossings -- all of which have been greatly improved since my last visit to the falls.
 As long as the water isn't too high, you shouldn't have too much trouble rock hoping these crossings.
 The trail gets more steep after the third crossing.
 But in all, the trail is well maintained, and follows the tumbling creek the entire distance, giving some nice views of cascades on your way up.
 (More photos included in my prior post here).
 Click here to read Hiking Bill's excellent account of this hike.

 Directions: From I-26 take the